Group Therapy Options

 Participants will develop a deeper understanding of adolescent and adult development, learn to recognize patterns in family dynamics, and acquire tools for self-care during stressful parenting moments.
 In our judgment-free environment, parents share experiences, celebrate successes, and work through difficulties together, creating a network of mutual support.

-• In conjunction with Valley Hospital's LGBTQIA+ Center, we are offering this free monthly support group for parents of trans kids and adults starting September 2024.
+• In conjunction with Valley Hospital's LGBTQIA+ Center, we are offering this free monthly support group for parents of trans kids and adults.
+Click here to find out more.

-Find out more about our groups
+Find out more about our groups!